chxnkm/chxnkm/README.md

 # Hello, I'm Kang Ming!

+I’m am a penultimate year computer science student studying at Nanyang Technological University.

 I’m interested in Machine Learning as well as the latest advancements in Artifical Intelligence.<br><br>

-I’m currently doing a project on Offline Reinforcement Learning under the Undergraduate Research on Campus program in Nanyang Technological University.
+Please feel free to browse the repositories on my page!

 ### You can reach me at: chen1401@e.ntu.edu.sg